seandroid-analytics/selint/instructions.md

 allow somedomain sometype:file ra_file_perms;
 ```
 This means that the rules found at lines 29 and 102 in `file.te` can be expressed more compactly by using the `ra_file_perms` macro.
 If you agree with the suggestion, you can insert the suggested usage in the policy.
+If you don't want this suggestion to be visible anymore, you can add the rule mask up to the class to the **IGNORED_RULES** configuration variable.

 ## Te_macros
 The `te_macros` plugin suggests new usages of TE macros.
-Using M4 macros where applicable produces a more compact and readable policy.
+Using M4 macros where applicable produces a more compact and readable policy and reduces possibilities of errors.
 #### Configuration
 The plugin configuration file can contain the following variables.